 \subsection{Spin Hall conductivity}

 We calculate both static ($\omega=0$) and dynamic ($\omega\neq 0$) SHC using the Kubo formula and Berry curvatures.
-The component $\sigma_{xy}^z$ of the SHC tensor represents a spin current flowing along the $x$-direction, polarized along the $z$ and an electric field applied along $y$-axis.
-Kubo formula for SHC is\cite{PhysRevLett.100.096401,PhysRevLett.94.226601}
+The component $\sigma_{xy}^z$ of the SHC tensor represents a spin current flowing along the $x$-direction, polarized along the $z$ and an electric field applied along the $y$-axis.
+The Kubo formula for the SHC is\cite{PhysRevLett.100.096401,PhysRevLett.94.226601}:

 where dynamic spin Berry curvature, velocity, and spin-current operators are defined as